jbernalvallejo/amazon-quicksight-workshop/4-bonus/1-athena-workgroups.md

     - Workgroup Name: “workgroupA”

     > [!NOTE]
-    > Please ensure workgroup names are provided with no types and same casing as otherwise future steps will fail
+    > Please ensure workgroup names are provided with no typos and same casing as otherwise future steps will fail

     - Description (optional):
         - “workgroupA for BusinessAnalystUser”